 Calculation of Gas Guzzler Tax

-The biggest criticism is that the giant gas guzzler does not apply to light trucks.
+The most significant criticism is that the giant gas guzzler does not apply to light trucks.
 The reason is that the law was enacted way back in 1978, wherein light trucks & SUVs comprised of a mere 25% or even less than that.
 However, things changed with time.
 The use of SUVs has changed substantially over the past decades.
-But the law has not yet changed.
-Older the law, greater the problems.
-A decade ago, an amendment was made to the law which exempts limousines and SUVs were kept exempt.
+But the law has not yet changed—the Older the law, greater the problems.
+A decade ago, an amendment was made to the law which exempts limousines, and SUVs were kept exempt.

 Rates of Gas Guzzler Tax

-If the mileage is at least 21.5 miles per gallon then the rate of tax starts from $ 1000.
+If the mileage is at least 21.5 miles per gallon, then the rate of tax starts from $ 1000.
 However, if the mileage is less than 12.5 miles per gallon, the highest tax rate applies here is $7700.
-Also, for the information of the buyer, the said amount of tax required for a vehicle is posted on the window stickers of the said vehicle.
+Also, for the buyer’s information, the said amount of tax required for a vehicle is posted on the window stickers of the said vehicle.

 The tax rates are based on the range of miles per gallon.
 The rates are as follows:

-So, if you just observe the above table, the rate is highest for a lower number of miles per gallon (i.e. $ 7700) per vehicle and it is NIL for the highest possible miles per gallon.
-This proves the term “lower the fuel economy, higher the tax you have to pay”.
+So, if you just observe the above table, the rate is highest for a lower number of miles per gallon (i.e., $ 7700) per vehicle, and it is NIL for the highest possible miles per gallon.
+It proves the term “lower the fuel economy, higher the tax you have to pay.”

 The world is moving towards efficiency-oriented techniques in every minute aspect.
 Today quality of the product is of utmost importance.
-Deriving the maximum out of the smallest things is important.
-We need to accept the fact that, fuel is a scarce resource in the world.
-Hence, deriving the most out of least is required.
-Even when car engines are adjusted to consume fuel according to requirements, there are luxurious cars that consume more than required.
+Deriving the maximum out of the smallest things is essential.
+We need to accept the fact that fuel is a scarce resource in the world.
+Hence, acquiring the most out of least is required.
+Even when car engines are adjusted to consume fuel according to requirements, there are luxurious cars that consume more than needed.
 Hence, laws like energy tax are enacted to make good the loss caused to the environment by charging tax on its supply.
 But do things end here?
 Absolutely not.
 We need to find other methods such that human luxury does not affect the environment.

-This has been a guide to what is Gas Guzzler Tax.
-Here we discuss calculation, rates and how does gas guzzler tax work along with criticism.
+This article has been a guide to what is Gas Guzzler Tax.
+Here we discuss calculation, rates, and how does gas guzzler tax works along with criticism.
 You may learn more about financing from the following articles –